 1.00pm- 3.30pm every Monday (except Bank Holidays)

-This is a social session for eligible patients, family members and carers to attend.
-This session can be accessed on a drop-in basis and can be an easy way to find out more about Saint Catherine’s Services, or simply a way meet others who may be experiencing similar life changes to you.
-Hair and beauty sessions and a programme of wellbeing activities will run during the afternoon.
+This relaxed and friendly session is open to eligible patients, family members and carers and can be accessed on a drop–in basis – there is no need for a referral for this service.
+There is an opportunity to try out different craft activities and/or experience the benefits of relaxation/mindfulness.
+It can be an easy way to find out more about Saint Catherine’s services, or simply to meet others who may be experiencing similar life changes to you.

-We are unable to offer transport for the above sessions.
+We are unable to offer transport for the above session.

 Please ask for further information about local transport options.